 Planning a Trip?
 Ask Mathematica for the Itinerary.

-May 8, 2009 — Kelvin Mischo, Senior Commercial Account Executive, Commercial Sales
+May 8, 2009 — Kelvin Mischo, Senior Academic Key Account Manager, Academic Sales

 With all the new aspects of Mathematica in Versions 6 and 7, I’ve enjoyed visiting universities to talk about how to use Mathematica in even more courses and research projects.
 Universities enjoy this, too!